GreenKGC: A Lightweight Knowledge Graph Completion Method: Abstract

 \section{Abstract}

 Knowledge graph completion (KGC) aims to discover missing relationships between entities in knowledge graphs (KGs).
-Most prior KGC work focuses on learning representations for entities and relations.
+Most prior KGC work focuses on learning embeddings for entities and relations through a simple scoring function.
 Yet, a higher-dimensional embedding space is usually required for a better reasoning capability, which leads to a larger model size and hinders applicability to real-world problems (e.g., large-scale KGs or mobile/edge computing).
 A lightweight modularized KGC solution, called GreenKGC, is proposed in this work to address this issue.
-GreenKGC consists of three modules: 1) representation learning, 2) feature pruning, and 3) decision learning.
-In Module 1, we leverage existing KG embedding models to learn high-dimensional representations for entities and relations.
-In Module 2, the KG is partitioned into several relation groups followed by a feature pruning process to find the most discriminant features for each relation group.
-Finally, a classifier is assigned to each relation group to cope with low-dimensional triple features for KGC tasks in Module 3.
-We evaluate the performance of GreenKGC on four widely used link prediction datasets and observe that GreenKGC can achieve comparable or even better performance against original high-dimensional embeddings with a much smaller model size.
-Furthermore, we experiment on two triple classification datasets to demonstrate that the same methodology can generalize to more tasks.
+GreenKGC consists of three modules: representation learning, feature pruning, and decision learning, to extract discriminant KG features and make accurate predictions on missing relationships using classifiers and negative sampling.
+Experimental results demonstrate that, in low dimensions, GreenKGC can outperform SOTA methods in most datasets.
+In addition, low-dimensional GreenKGC can achieve competitive or even better performance against high-dimensional models with a much smaller model size.
+We make our code publicly available.\footnote{\url{https://github.com/yunchengwang/GreenKGC}}